 In her teaching, Linnea instills much of what she learned during her time in Germany.
 A good base support (your leg and core) is priority.
 When a good base is established, an independence of the riding aids can happen, which creates a harmony with the horses.
-She is a firm believer that riding is relative to the moment and often can be counter intuitive.
+She is a firm believer in flat work and encourages her students that jumping is “an upward transition”.
+It is also her belief that perfect practice makes perfect and as such encourages her students through repetition.
 She is engaged in all lessons and promotes mental health of horse and rider through consistent praise and positivism.

 Lily has been actively involved in the horse industry for the last twenty years.
 She has competed through the High Children/Adult Jumpers as a Junior rider which are 1.15m.
 Among many of her accomplishments, she attended several junior medal finals on the East coast, has finished several green horses, and recently finished her Equine Science Degree at CSU.